How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 What Is Checkout Cart Abandonment and Why Does It Matter?

 In 2018, ecommerce sales around the world reached $653 billion.
-When you run an ecommerce business, it only makes sense that you place close attention to every step of the buyer’s journey.
+When you run an ecommerce business, it only makes sense that you pay close attention to every step of the buyer’s journey.

 Four of five businesses in the U.S. already use at least one SaaS application.
 There are many tools you can use to optimize the checkout process.

-For instance, you can set up email sequences designed to bring back customers who have abandoned their cart.
-Ecommerce businesses lose trillions as a result of cart abandonment.
-Sending out an automated email sequence that reminds the customer to complete their purchase can help reduce cart abandonment.
+For instance, you can set up email sequences designed to bring back customers who have abandoned their carts.
+Ecommerce businesses lose trillions due to cart abandonment.
+An automated email sequence reminding customers to complete their purchases can help reduce cart abandonment.

 Use a sales automation tool to ensure leads don’t slip through the cracks, and if they do, you know when to follow up.